RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 #### Inheritance

-To further reduce unnecessary redundancies, {{ pp_meta.name }} also lets you dynamically inherit specific `meta` contents of other repositories, allowing you to easily create and maintain multiple repositories with centralized configurations and settings.
+To further reduce unnecessary redundancies, {{ ccc.name }} also lets you dynamically inherit specific `meta` contents of other repositories, allowing you to easily create and maintain multiple repositories with centralized configurations and settings.